 If you do suspect that asbestos is present in your garage, it’s always best to ask a professional to check so you can be certain.
 However, there are a few tell-tale signs that you can look out for that could indicate you do have a problem with asbestos.
 Your garage is extremely unlikely to contain asbestos if it was built after 1999.
 If your home was built before this date and you have corrugated cement roofing panels that are filled with lichen, there is a chance that asbestos could be present.
 A garage asbestos survey can help you get the certainty you need.

 Why might asbestos be found in a garage roof?

 Asbestos was one of the most commonly used materials to create garage roofs in the late 20th century.
 This was largely because of its strength and durability.
 However, it started to fall out of favour in the 1980s and 1990s once more was learned about its dangers before it was finally banned as a construction material.
-Three types of asbestos were typically used to produce garage rooves in the past, and these were crocidolite, amosite, and chrysotile.
+Three main types of asbestos were typically used to produce garage rooves in the past, and these were crocidolite, amosite, and chrysotile.
 Crocidolite was the most harmful of these.
 Although chrysolite was the least harmful and most commonly used, you could still come to harm if its fibres are disturbed.
 This is why it’s such a good idea to book a garage asbestos survey if you need one.

 What should I do if I suspect I have asbestos in my garage?

 If you do suspect that asbestos is present in your garage, the best thing to do is to book an asbestos survey service to be sure.
 If an asbestos survey for garages is carried out and asbestos is detected, your asbestos management company will provide you with a report and tell you what to do next.
 It is incredibly unwise to attempt to remove asbestos containing materials yourself as there is a big chance you could disturb the fibres.
 This job must be left to the professionals so you can avoid putting yourself and others at risk.